cloud-native-toolkit/site-developer-guide/docs/reference/tools/argocd.md

 Argo CD uses a Git repo to express the desired state of the Kubernetes environment.
 The basic setup uses one repository to represent one [*project*](https://argoproj.github.io/argo-cd/user-guide/projects/){: target=_blank}.
 Within that repository, each [*application*](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/#applications){: target=_blank} that makes up the project will be described in its own folder.
 The repository will also contain a branch for each destination (i.e. cluster and namespace) into which we want to deploy the applications.

 !!!Note
     There is nothing special about a git repository used for git-ops.
 All that is required at a minimum is a hosted git repository that is accessible from by the Argo CD instance.
-The [Argo CD template](https://github.com/IBM/template-argocd-gitops/generate){: target=_blank} used in the following steps is optional and provides some application templates to help simplify some configuration activities.
+The [Argo CD template](https://github.com/IBM/template-argocd-gitops){: target=_blank} used in the following steps is optional and provides some application templates to help simplify some configuration activities.

 [![Gitops with ArgoCD](http://img.youtube.com/vi/plK2C-efwW8/0.jpg)](https://youtu.be/plK2C-efwW8 "Gitops with ArgoCD"){: target="_blank"}

-1. Create a new repo from the [Argo CD template](https://github.com/IBM/template-argocd-gitops/generate){: target=_blank}.  **If you see a 404 error when you click on the link, you need to sign in to github.**
+1. Create a new repo from the [Argo CD template](https://github.com/IBM/template-argocd-gitops){: target=_blank}.

+    Click **Use this template** - If you see a 404 error when you click on the link, you need to sign in to github.

 1. Clone the project to your machine